• Skip to primary navigation

 Step #2: Divide the Dough (Optional)

 After the dough has chilled, you’re ready to assemble whatever recipe you’re making.
-As I mentioned prior, I divide the dough in half and use half to make eight large cinnamon rolls, and then use the remaining dough for a separate recipe, like a loaf of gluten-free chocolate babka.
+As I mentioned before, I divide the dough in half and use half to make eight large cinnamon rolls, and then use the remaining dough for a separate recipe, like a loaf of gluten-free chocolate babka.

 Step #3: Prepare Filling

 Prepare the filling before rolling out the dough.
-A traditional cinnamon roll filling contains brown sugar, cinnamon and lots of butter.
+A traditional cinnamon roll filling contains brown sugar, cinnamon, and lots of butter.

 If you’re using a full batch of the dough, combine the following ingredients in a bowl, mixing it together until well combined.
 (Be sure to adjust the amounts if making a half batch.)

-• 1 1/4 stick unsalted butter, softened
+• 1 1/4 sticks unsalted butter, softened

 • 1 cup brown sugar